 Security metrics validate the effectiveness of our security operations and controls and provide actionable detail on where organizational improvements are required.
 Similar to logs, event IDs, and other data points, not all security metrics are created equal.
 The goal is to have a tailored set of key security metrics that are appropriate to your organization’s size and complexity as well as commensurate with the regulatory environment in which your organization operates.
 Effectively, as a CISO you want to focus on the return on security metrics employed.

 To that end, I strongly recommend grouping metrics into functional areas and focusing only on those that are truly important to the organization and your security operations.
-Too many metrics can feel like a log environment without an SIEM… too many distractions and nothing is acted upon.
+Too many metrics can feel like a logging environment without a SIEM… too many distractions and nothing is acted upon.
 Too few metrics and key performance indicators could be overlooked.
 A balanced and thoughtful approach to security metrics is required to ensure that the signal to noise ratio is aligned with your organization’s risk tolerance.

 I recommend grouping metrics into functional areas.
-There should be metrics that provide insight on administrative functions such as training, policy review and approval, and non-technical indices.
+There should be metrics that provide insight into administrative functions such as training, policy review and approval, and non-technical indices.
 Other metrics should focus on the operational and technical side of security.
 The development of your organization’s metrics dashboard should involve colleagues from the business units and executive management.
 Their insights and requirements will inform the types of metrics that are ultimately created, implemented, and reviewed.
 This should be consistent with the core view that the CISO role is transforming into a lead risk management role – evaluating information risk across the entire organization.

 Here are some important metrics that I think…